 You can find my calculations in this Google sheet.

-Overall the 401k performs about 0.9% better than the brokerage on an annualized basis.
+Overall, Scenario 1 performs about 0.9% better than Scenario 2 on an annualized basis.
 Another way to think about this is that the cost for me to have access to a large chunk of my net worth before age 60 is 1% growth per year.
 This also assumes that:

 In addition to these factors, I already have a decent amount in my retirement funds from saving early in my career.
 At age 26, I have $164,000 saved between my 401k, traditional IRA, and Roth IRA.
 If I only contribute up to the employer match for the next five years, then by age 60, these retirement accounts will total between $1 to $2 million assuming an investment growth rate between 5% and 7%.